Tax Loss Harvesting+ Methodology

 Approaches to tax loss harvesting differ primarily in how they handle the proceeds of the harvest to avoid a wash sale.
 Below are the three strategies commonly employed by manual and algorithmic implementations.

-After selling a security that has experienced a loss, existing strategies would have you…
+After selling a security that has experienced a loss, existing strategies would likely have you …

 The hazards of switchbacks